Wiznet/RP2040-HAT-C/getting_started.md

 - **ioLibrary_Driver**

-If you want to change things related to SPI, such as the SPI port number and SPI read/write function, or GPIO port number and function related to interrupt or use a different MCU without using the RP2040, you need to change the code in the '**RP2040-HAT-C/port/ioLibrary_Driver/**' directory.
+If you want to change things related to **SPI**, such as the SPI port number and SPI read/write function, or GPIO port number and function related to **interrupt** or use a different MCU without using the RP2040, you need to change the code in the '**RP2040-HAT-C/port/ioLibrary_Driver/**' directory.
 Here is information about functions.

 ```cpp
 /* W5x00 */